Hydrometer: Battery hydrometer

 The state of charge of a lead-acid battery can be estimated from the density of the sulfuric acid solution used as electrolyte.
 A hydrometer calibrated to read specific gravity relative to water at 60 F is a standard tool for servicing automobile batteries.
 Tables are used to correct the reading to the standard temperature.
 Hydrometers are also used for maintenance of wet-cell nickel-cadmium batteries to ensure the electrolyte is of the proper strength for the application; for this battery chemistry the specific gravity of the electrolyte is not related to the state of charge of the battery.

 A battery hydrometer with thermometer (thermohydrometer) measures the temperature-compensated specific gravity and electrolyte temperature.

 Antifreeze tester

 Another automotive use of hydrometers is testing the quality of the antifreeze solution used for engine cooling.
 The degree of freeze protection can be related to the density (and so concentration) of the antifreeze; different types of antifreeze have different relations between measured density and freezing point.

 Acidometer

-An acidometer (sometimes spelled acidimeter) is a hydrometer used to measure the specific gravity of an acid.
+An acidometer, or acidimeter, is a hydrometer used to measure the specific gravity of an acid.